Like the holy scriptures of the shopping mall."

 - Monstrous Regiment has Polly, an innkeeper's daughter, mention graffiti a few times, and correcting the anatomy.

-- There's a Star Wars Expanded Universe story called "Side Trip" where Corran has to explain what he was looking at to an observant bounty hunter who happens to be a disguised Grand Admiral Thrawn, the man who can judge a culture by their art and claims it was graffiti.
-Naturally this leads to a discussion of "real" art.
+- There's a Star Wars Legends story called "Side Trip" where Corran has to explain what he was looking at to an observant bounty hunter who happens to be a disguised Grand Admiral Thrawn, the man who can judge a culture by their art and claims it was graffiti.
+Naturally, this leads to a discussion of "real" art.

 - Marginal example in Death Star has Doctor Uli Divini, who'd been serving ever since the Clone Wars because of an order that meant he could never quit, groused about it.
 The Imperial Military Stop Loss Order kept him and many others there for as long as they wanted him, or until he was killed.